philoSOPHIA: A Journal of transContinental Feminism

 Falguni Sheth, Emory University

-Robin Wang, Loyola Marymount University, Los Angeles
+Robin R. Wang, Loyola Marymount University, Los Angeles

 Cynthia Willett, Emory University